mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 Even though you are very careful of taking care of your life, watching over the front and back, and to the right, to the left... nevertheless you easily fall into pitfalls before you are conscious of them.
 This is very common.
 Before you are conscious of them, you fall into the pitfalls.
 In other words, multiple obstacles.

 I was pretty often asked by people to try [or to taste] a new drug, particularly in the 1970s.
-People tried to let me experience drugs and marijuana, et cetera. *[He chuckles.]* But fortunately, I knew a little bit what marijuana is, and any kind of drugs that people were interested in.
+People tried to let me experience drugs and marijuana, et cetera.
+But fortunately, I knew a little bit what marijuana is, and any kind of drugs that people were interested in.
 That’s why I didn’t take it.
 If you know something pretty well before you act toward that, well, it’s not necessary to do.

 But many people believe that you should experience *everything*.
 No, you cannot experience *everything*, okay?
 If you try to experience everything, it makes you confused.
 Because if you act, the result of your action becomes a ghost... something more than you have expected.
 That is actions.